 - Was assigned a failing grade in the course due to academic misconduct.

 - Is a graduate student

-- Students who decide not to write the supplementary examination after fees have been assessed will forfeit the supplementary examination fee.
+- Students who decide not to write the supplemental examination after fees have been assessed will forfeit the supplemental examination fee.